 Cecil County MD/Upper Chesapeake

-Cecil Couty MD is probably one of the lesser-known counties in the state but it is perfect for adventure seekers from the DC metropolitan area.
+Cecil Couty MD is probably one of the lesser-known counties in the state but it is perfect for adventurous travelers from the DC metropolitan area.
 Located just off of I-95 and only 2 hours from the capital, Cecil County and the Upper Chesapeake Bay region offer tons of outdoor fun.
 If you are into boating and bay life, head to Chesapeake City or North East.
 Both of these cute historic towns offer watersports such as SUP and kayaking as well as awesome fishing and crabbing.

 Biking enthusiasts have many options in Cecil County.
 Road and gravel riders will enjoy the 10-mile ride along the C and D canal from Chesapeake City to Delaware City DE.
 If mountain biking is your thing, head to Fair Hill Nature Reserve.
 You will find over 25 miles of mixed-use trails.
 And riders from all over the mid-Atlantic region rave about the trails.